mtxmln-devs/Cybersecurity_Educational_Website/README.md

 📁 Project Structure
 Cybersecurity-Educational-Website/
+├── First page/
+├── form.html                      # Login / Register Form
+├──
+├── Home page/
 ├── index.html                     # Main homepage
+|
-├── css/
+├── Headers/
-│   ├── style.css          # Main stylesheet
+├── home.html                      # Main homepage
+├── about.html                     # about page
+├── services.html                  # service page
+├── contacts.html                  # contacts page
+├── form.html                      # Sign out
+|
+├── Styles/
-│   ├── responsive.css     # Mobile responsiveness
+│   ├── (all_html-files).html      # Internal Styles
-│   └── themes.css         # Theme variations
+│   └── (all_html-files).html      # Theme variations
-├── js/
-│   ├── main.js            # Core functionality
-│   ├── quiz.js            # Quiz functionality
+│   ├── script.js                  # Mobile responsiveness
-│   └── utils.js           # Utility functions
+|
-├── images/
+├── Functionality/
-│   ├── logos/             # Brand assets
+│   ├── script.js                  # Core functionality
+|
-│   ├── illustrations/     # Educational graphics
+│   ├── Icons/
-│   └── icons/             # UI icons
+|   ├── (all_html-files).html      # UI icons
+|
 ├── pages/
-│   ├── modules/           # Learning modules
+│   ├── topics.html                # Learning modules
-│   ├── resources/         # Additional resources
+│   ├──  facts.html                # Additional resources
+│   |── about.html                 # About page
+│   |── about.html                 # About page
+│   |── about.html                 # About page
+│   |── about.html                 # About page
+│   |── about.html                 # About page
-│   └── about.html         # About page
+│   |── about.html                 # About page
+|
+|
+├── Footers/
+├──
+|
+|
 └── README.md              # Project documentation

 🤝 Contributing
-We welcome contributions to improve the educational content and functionality!
-Please read our contributing guidelines and submit pull requests for review.
+I welcome contributions to improve the educational content and functionality!
+Please read my contributing guidelines and submit pull requests for review.

 🆘 Support
 If you encounter any issues or have questions:
 · Check the Issues section on GitHub
-· Contact the development team
+· Contact Me
 · Review the documentation